Tattersalls Hotel, Townsville: Description

 Tattersall's Hotel is part of the Flinders Street East Precinct.
 Tattersall's Hotel is a two-storeyed rendered brick building with frontages to Flinders and Wickham Streets.
 A timber verandah supported on timber posts extends along the two street frontages.
 The verandah has a cast iron balustrade separated by double timber posts.
 The iron lace is of a rare design.

 Tattersall's Hotel is located on a prominent corner site at the intersection of Flinders and Wickham Streets, within an historic precinct which includes the Queensland Building, the former Bank of New South Wales and the former Burns Philp Building.

 It has a single pitched corrugated iron roof, hidden behind a parapet.
 Bull nosed awnings, wide verandah's and a wooden valance adorn both street frontages.

 The exterior of the hotel has changed little with the exception of the original curved valance which was replaced with a horizontal profile during the 1960s.
 A remnant section of the original valance design still exists at the angled corner of the hotel.

 Up to four former doorways on the footpath of the Wickham Street section have been bricked in and rendered.
 This is the 1868 balconied section that was incorporated into the 1899 extension.

+The furniture in the hotel was built by the Tritton Furniture Company.